Skip to content

 FieldSpecIterable

-A tuple of (field_name, field_type, metadata) for each field.
+A tuple of (field_name, field_type, constraints, metadata) for each field.

 FieldSpecIterable

-The metadata tuple is always empty () for this adapter.
+Both constraints and metadata are always empty for this adapter.

 Examples: